How To Run Android APK Files in Windows 10

 - Click Edit and paste the following into the variable value: ‘C:\Android\sdk\tools;C:\Android\sdk\platform-tools’.

-Setting BlueStacks up to run APK files in Windows 10
+Using a full Android emulator to run APK files in Windows 10

 BlueStacks App Player is an Android emulator that works very well.
 It doesn’t use a pure Android version like Android SDK, but a modified variant.
 If you’re looking to QA code or soak test an app, this may not exactly replicate the release environment.
 For everything else, BlueStacks App Player works just fine.